SADSLAVKA/ica0002/backup_sla.md

 Dashboards that are meant for data visualization must be backuped.

 #### 2.1.2 InfluxDB
-Records for the past 14 days must be retrieved from the database and archived.
+Records for the past 24 hours must be retrieved from the database and archived.

 ### 2.2 Backup RPO
 #### 2.2.1 Grafana dashboards
-Dashboards should no be older than 30 days.
+Dashboards should no be older than 31 days.
 #### 2.2.2 InfuxDB log records
 Log loss worth of 4 hours is tolerable.